-In the mid-20th century, the era of a distinctive border film genre was announced by the appearance of two ground-breaking films, one from the US and the other from Mexico.
-A tectonic shift occurred in US border filmmaking with the 1949 release of Anthony Mann's Border Incident.
-The film resembled other border films in adopting the passage to modernity as its creative spark.
-Border Incident imagined an optimistic post-World War Il rationality that would demonstrate how binational cooperation among law enforcement agencies could accelerate reconstruction of war-depleted societies.
-It also conveyed unpleasant truths about the exploitation of Mexican migrants crossing over to work in the US.
-The film's narrative follows the cross-border voyage of a group of migrants without entry papers, and the dangers they confront: the physical and mental endurance required by the journey itself, the risk of harm from human traffickers and law officers, and exploitation by unscrupulous employers and abusive racists on the other side.
+In the mid-20th century, the era of a distinctive border The depth of Mexican traditions and US materialism is film genre was announced by the appearance of two encapsulated in the on-screen relationship between Mary ground-breaking films, one from the US and the other and Rafael.
+Mary is a pocha (Mexican-American) who from Mexico.
+A tectonic shift occurred in US border helps the Mexican migrant, Rafael, to navigate his new life filmmaking with the 1949 release of Anthony Mann's in the North.
+Later, as her tentative tryst with Rafael turns Border Incident.
+The film resembled other border films in to love, she changes her name to the Spanish equivalent, adopting the passage to modernity as its creative spark.
+María.
+By the time the couple are preparing for their return to Mexico, María has adopted other Mexican ways, Border Incident imagined an optimistic post-World War Il rationality that would demonstrate how binational including a subordinate gender role.
+Notably, Espaldas cooperation among law enforcement agencies could mojadas establishes the border as a space of fusion accelerate reconstruction of war-depleted societies.
+It embracing people on both sides.
+In this hybrid/mestizaje also conveyed unpleasant truths about the exploitation ecology, north- and south-bound crossings are everyday of Mexican migrants crossing over to work in the US. events, and altered identities are commonplace (even The film's narrative follows the cross-border voyage of a though they may not always be permanent). group of migrants without entry papers, and the dangers they confront: the physical and mental endurance Border Film Genre: Consolidation required by the journey itself, the risk of harm from (1970 - 2000)human traffickers and law officers, and exploitation by unscrupulous employers and abusive racists on the other side.
 Yet the film ends with a triumphant celebration of successful binational efforts to protect migrant workers.
 There is much smiling and flag-waving from optimistic representatives of the two nations.
 See Figure 2.

-Four years after Border Incident, Alejandro Galindo's Espaldas mojadas (Wetbacks, 1953) was released, eventually winning recognition as a Mexican border classic.
+Four years after Border Incident, Alejandro Galindo's Espaldas mojadas (Wetbacks, 1953) was released eventually winning recognition as a Mexican borde classic.
 The film offers an intensely negative view of the US: Americans are represented as obsessively materialistic, racist, and violent; they erect observation towers along the militarized borderline and instruct border guards to shoot to kill any undocumented migrants.
 In contrast, this Mexican portrait of migration emphasizes the ordinary heroism and nobility of decent citizens bound for el norte.
-While not flinching to convey the hazards involved in crossing the line, Espaldas mojadas focuses more on the inner torments of the migrant-loneliness, alienation, and confusion relating to identity and belonging.
+While not flinching to convey the hazards involved in crossing the line, Espaldas mojadas focuses more on the inner torments of the migrantloneliness, alienation, and confusion relating to identity and belonging.
 The migrants find comfort and relief from enduring cultural values and traditions of the homeland, especially religion and family.
 Sentimental ballads interrupt the film's action at regular intervals to reinforce these foundational attachments.